ThetaLang/Theta/README.md

 ## Introduction

 Welcome to Theta!
 If you're into modern, functional programming languages with a clean syntax and powerful features, you're in the right place.
 Theta combines the best of functional programming with a strong type system and expressive syntax to help you write clean, efficient, and maintainable code.
-Whether you're building data-driven applications or just tinkering with new ideas, Theta is here to make your coding experience smoother and more enjoyable.
+Whether you're building data-driven applications or just tinkering with new ideas, Theta is here to make your coding experience smoother and more enjoyable

 [View the formal language grammar in BNF, if you're into that kind of thing.](doc/theta_grammar.bnf)